-Simple Money: Achieve Financial Peace and Abundance with Minimalism (paid link) Physical clutter can be obvious, but financial clutter, such as debt, over-spending, and a fuzzy understanding of what we owe and where our money goes can be much less apparent.
+First, I'd like to introduce Simple Money: Achieve Financial Peace and Abundance with Minimalism (paid link).
+Physical clutter can be obvious, but financial clutter, such as debt, over-spending, and a fuzzy understanding of what we owe and where our money goes can be much less apparent.
 When we let go of financial clutter, we create more resources to accomplish the things we really care about.

 Simple Money can help you:

 - discover your money beliefs and how they influence your financial decisions

 - buy less and demolish debt